-The Finance Director, with the concurrence of the Treasurer, shall review and render monthly Investment Transaction reports to the City Council that includes a report of all securities transactions, with three reports representing the quarterly reporting period, no later than 60 days following the end of each quarter.
 The quarterly information shall state compliance of the portfolio with the City's investment policy, or the manner in which the portfolio is not in compliance.
 The quarterly information shall also include a statement that the City is able to meet its expenditure requirements for the next six months, or provide an explanation as to why sufficient money may not be available.
+The quarterly information shall be submitted to the City Manager and City Council within 30 days following the end of the quarter, or as soon as practicable after the data is available to the City.